 Make Ice Paints

-No need for a freezer when you make ice-paints in the winter so fill up your ice cube tray as our instructions and leave it outside then in a few hours get creative making your own ice paint drawings.
+No need for a freezer when you make ice-paints in the winter so fill up your ice cube tray or molds add in some food coloring and leave it outside then in a few hours get creative making your own ice paint drawings.
 Perfect for some colourful winter themed art outside.

 Go on a Hidden Animal Hunt